bencarr/dot-all-2023/README.md

 ## Dashboard Widgets

-I’ve included two example dashboard widgets to demonstrate how widgets can be created, including storing state.
+I’ve included two example dashboard widgets to demonstrate how widgets can be created, including storing state, and you can find more information on the [Widget Types](https://craftcms.com/docs/4.x/extend/widget-types.html) page in the Craft docs.

 ### Random Entry Widget